Free party: History

 After the emergence of Acid House parties in the late 1980s, raves of up to 4,000 attendees were known.
 These events happened almost every weekend.
 The noise and disturbance of thousands of people appearing at parties in rural locations, such as Genesis '88, caused outrage in the national media.
 The British government made the fine for holding an illegal party £20,000 and six months in prison.

-Police crackdowns on these often-illegal parties drove the scene into the countryside.
+Police crackdowns on these parties drove the scene into the countryside.
 These weekend parties occurred at various locations outside the M25 Orbital motorway and attracted up to 25 000.
 Sound systems from this time include Spiral Tribe and DiY.

 The flyer advertising the Total Recall free party on Pepperbox Hill, 25 August 1990.
 Original artwork by David Stooke.

 In August and September 1990 a series of unlicensed free parties took place on Pepperbox Hill, outside Salisbury, in South Wiltshire.
 The parties were organised by a loose collective of new age travellers, squatters and anarchists based in the Salisbury area.
 They used different pseudonyms, including Inner Temple, The Fools On The Hill and The Leyline Lunatics, but ultimately became known as the People From Pepperbox or PFP.
 Initially small affairs, the parties grew during August as word spread to clubbers in Bournemouth and Southampton.
 By the end of August, people were attending from across the UK.
 The final party on Pepperbox Hill was held on 1 September 1990.
 The Wiltshire Constabulary closed the site to public access the following weekend.
 The People From Pepperbox went on to organise three subsequent events in 1990, at Barton Stacey airfield in Hampshire, a disused RAF airbase at Sopley in Dorset, and a squatted former pub in Salisbury, deploying guerilla tactics to stay ahead of police and ensure parties remained undetected until they were too large for authorities to stop.
 On 13 April 1991 one further PFP party was held at a new age travellers' site at Pitton, near Salisbury.
 The party ended in violence, and led to parliamentary debate discussing new age traveller sites.
 The Pepperbox free parties are regarded as being the first to combine raves and free festivals, creating the free party.
 DJs at these pioneering events included Pepperbox organisers DJ Oli and DJ ETC, Bournemouth DJs Justin Harris and Nigel Casey (known as North and South), and latterly, Simon DK and DJ Jack from Nottingham's DiY soundsystem.